-Ride: No. 99 Roush Fenway Racing Ford
+2014 Ride: No. 99 Roush Fenway Racing Ford

-Crew Chief: Jimmy Fennig
+2014 Crew Chief: Jimmy Fennig

-Points Finish: ninth
+2014 Points Finish: Ninth

-Statistics: 36 starts, two wins, seven top 5s, 14 top 10s, zero poles, 135 laps led, two DNFs, 13.5 average start, 15.1 average finish
+2014 Stats: 36 starts, two wins, seven top fives, 14 top 10s, zero poles, 135 laps led, two DNFs, 13.5 average start, 15.1 average finish

-Low Point: A 41st-place finish at Pocono in June was Edwards’ worst run of the 2014 regular season, even though he followed that miserable showing with his win at Sonoma just two weeks later.
+Low Point: A 41st-place finish at Pocono in June was Edwards’s worst run of the 2014 regular season, even though he followed that miserable showing with his win at Sonoma just two weeks later.
 Another low point would be Edwards’s elimination from the Chase for the Sprint Cup Championship at the end of the second round.

-Summary: The 2014 Cup season was Edwards’ last with RFR after spending ten years with the operation.
+Summary: The 2014 Cup season was Edwards’s last with RFR after spending 10 years with the operation.
 While most of the speculation and attention was aimed at his future plans, Edwards still managed to run a fairly competitive season.
 His two wins earned him a spot in the Chase before his move to Joe Gibbs Racing was even officially announced.

 2015 Outlook: Carl Edwards joins the stable of drivers at Joe Gibbs Racing next season and will be behind the wheel of a Toyota Camry for the first time in his Cup career after a decade with the Ford bunch.
 Veteran crew chief Jimmy Fennig will not make the switch to JGR and will, instead, be assigned a new position away from the track within Roush Fenway.

 By moving to JGR, Edwards will be reunited with former RFR teammate Matt Kenseth.
 Such familiarity, coupled with the brand new Camry and a fresh competitive outlook under the guidance of Coach Gibbs, might just be what the popular Cousin Carl needs to finally nail down an elusive Sprint Cup championship.